Monday, November 3, 2025

 Especially if one is the underdog.

-While unseriousness — and sometimes buffoonery (behaviour that is ridiculous but amusing) — can win elections, as Trump has shown, it happens only in post-industrial societies.
+While unseriousness, and sometimes outright buffoonery (behaviour that is ridiculous but amusing), can win elections, as Trump has shown, it happens only in post-industrial societies.

-Perhaps it’s the shift from proper, well-rounded education to a focus on marketable skills.
+Perhaps it is the shift from proper, well-rounded education to a focus on marketable skills.

-Perhaps gravitas no longer matters in post-industrial societies because they’ve untethered themselves from the traditional values that uphold dignity, seriousness, and solemnity of manner.
+Perhaps gravitas no longer matters in post-industrial societies because they have untethered themselves from the traditional values that uphold dignity, seriousness, and solemnity of manner.

 Gravitas and Perception